deepthought84/virsh-usb-switcher/README.md

 ## Usage

-Create USB devices from template.xml with devices ids, if you have multiple Displays maybe update display_connected function with matching xrandr Line.
+Create USB devices from template.xml with devices ids from lsusb, if you have multiple Displays maybe update display_connected function with matching xrandr Line.

 Put each devices created as xml in devices-Variable (without .xml suffix).